History of Eritrea: Provisional Government and People's Front for Democracy and Justice

 The United States played a facilitative role in the peace talks in Washington during the months leading up to the May 1991 fall of the Mengistu regime.
 In mid-May, Mengistu resigned as head of the Ethiopian Government and went into exile in Zimbabwe, leaving a caretaker government in Addis Ababa.
 Having defeated the Ethiopian forces in Eritrea, EPLF troops took control of their homeland.
 Later that month, the United States chaired talks in London to formalize the end of the war.
 These talks were attended by the four major combatant groups, including the EPLF.

 Following the collapse of the Mengistu government, Eritrean independence began drawing influential interest and support from the United States.
 Heritage Foundation Africa expert Michael Johns wrote that "there are some modestly encouraging signs that the front intends to abandon Mengistu's autocratic practices."

 A high-level U.S. delegation was also present in Addis Ababa for the July 1–5, 1991 conference that established a transitional government in Ethiopia.
 The EPLF attended the July conference as an observer and held talks with the new transitional government regarding Eritrea's relationship to Ethiopia.
 The outcome of those talks was an agreement in which the Ethiopians recognized the right of the Eritreans to hold a referendum on independence.

 Although some EPLF cadres at one time espoused a Marxist ideology, Soviet support for Mengistu had cooled their ardor.
 The fall of communist regimes in the former Soviet Union and the Eastern Bloc convinced them it was a failed system.
-The EPLF now says it is committed to establishing a democratic form of government and a free-market economy in Eritrea.
+The EPLF expressed its commitment to establishing a democratic form of government and a free-market economy in Eritrea.
 The United States agreed to provide assistance to both Ethiopia and Eritrea, conditional on continued progress toward democracy and human rights.

 In May 1991 the EPLF established the Provisional Government of Eritrea (PGE) to administer Eritrean affairs until a referendum was held on independence and a permanent government established.
 EPLF leader Afewerki became the head of the PGE, and the EPLF Central Committee served as its legislative body.

 Eritreans voted overwhelmingly in favor of independence between 23 and 25 April 1993 in a UN-monitored referendum.
 The result of the referendum was 99.83% for Eritrea's independence.
 The Eritrean authorities declared Eritrea an independent state on 27 April 1993.
 The government was reorganized and the National Assembly was expanded to include both EPLF and non-EPLF members.
 The assembly chose Isaias Afewerki as president.
 The EPLF reorganized itself as a political party, the People's Front for Democracy and Justice (PFDJ).